Mobile menu icon

 Expression of interest

-To ensure the submission of high-quality proposals, the department conducts an internal selection process for all major fellowship applications.
+To ensure the submission of high-quality proposals, the department conducts an internal selection process.
 It is essential to reach out early to discuss potential alignment with our funding schemes and departmental goals.

 We support a range of fellowships